IngSisFAI/AgrometeorologyDomainCases/README.md

 Description of folders:
 * **Datasets**: Source datasets from both cases
-* **Notebook codes**: Jupiter notebook codes in python for preparation and analisys activities.
+* **Notebook codes**: Jupyter notebook codes in python for preparation and analisys activities.